 Some good practice tips:

 The minimum entry requirement is an Upper Second Class Honours degree (or equivalent) at undergraduate level in an appropriate discipline and/or a Master’s degree.
-In some cases appropriate professional or experiential learning may be considered in combination with a lower classification of Honours degree.
+Degree studies must include an independent research component evidenced in the degree transcript, such as dissertation, project or thesis.

 Abertay offers three entry dates for research study – October, February and June of each year.
 Unless otherwise stated, deadlines for submitting a full application are: